Yangyangii/DeepConvolutionalTTS-pytorch/README.md

     python prepro.py 1 1
     ```

 2. DCTTS has two models.
 Firstly, you should train the model Text2Mel.
 I think that 20k step is enough (for only an hour).
-Overfitting is easy with a small number of utterences.
+But you should train the model more and more with decaying guided attention loss.
     ```
     python train.py 1
     ```